 Kentucky is full of mascots and team nicknames that don’t traditionally strike fear in the hearts of many.
 Bulldogs, Eagles and Cardinals dominate the list of monikers used by high schools in the state.

 So do Wildcats, who have had any fear factor diminished thanks to overuse.
 We also have our fair share of variations on Lions (which in one case is spelled “Lyons”), Tigers and Bears (oh my!) — intimidating, sure, but not uniquely scary enough to make this list.

 Frightening team names are out there, though.
-On Friday the 13th, here are my picks for the scariest high school mascots in Kentucky.
+On Halloween, here are my picks for the scariest high school mascots in Kentucky.

 Storm: Hopkins County Central